Who We Are

 Aimee Bull-McMahon

-Aimee has 7 years experience working on digital communications, campaigns and organising in the union, climate and human rights movements.
+Aimee has more than a decade's experience working on digital communications, campaigns and organising in the union, climate, and human rights movements.
 She began her career working for members of the mighty United Voice union (now the United Workers Union) and has since led digital communications teams at both Solar Citizens and Amnesty International Australia.

 Millie Anthony